Cinco de Mayo in Puebla: The Real Mexican Celebration with Family

 Beyond May 5 - Three Days in Puebla with Kids

-If you can plan 3 days in Puebla around the holiday, here is the family itinerary:
+If you can plan three days around the holiday, here's the family itinerary:

 Day 1 (May 4): Acclimate and Explore

-- Lunch: Try mole poblano (the iconic dish was invented in Puebla) at El Mural de los Poblanos
+• Lunch: Try mole poblano (the iconic dish was invented in Puebla, by nuns at Santa Rosa convent - tía Rosa will tell you the whole story if you ask) at El Mural de los Poblanos

-- Evening: Tacos arabes at Tacos Tony or El Califa.
+• Evening: Tacos árabes at Tacos Tony or El Califa.
 Puebla's signature pita-wrapped meat tacos.
+Qué rico.

 Day 2 (May 5): The Holiday